jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Young Wistia

 At Wistia, we went through our first growth spurt in early 2012.
-We had released this new set of features, and for the first time we were really separating ourselves from the competition.
-We were getting interest from potential customers we never had a shot with before.
+We had released this new set of features, and we were getting interest from potential customers we never had a shot with before.

-At first, the related support increase just felt like a typical launch bump, and I was thinking "this will subside, no big deal."
+At first, the support increase after the launch just seemed like the typical post launch bump, and I was thinking "this will subside, no big deal."

 ## oh yeah, we did

-Boy was I wrong.
+Boy I was just totally wrong.

 Before long, support felt like some game of twisted whack-a-mole.
 I'd answer and email, and three more would spring up in it's place!
 I'd hang up from a